Fdevmsy/Web-DataMining_Project_Report/README.md

 Our Objective is to:

-1. Compare normal algorithms we learnt in class with 2 other methods that are usually used in industry on image classification problem, which are CNN and Transfer Learning.
+1. Compare normal algorithms we learnt in class with 2 methods that are usually used in industry on image classification problem, which are CNN and Transfer Learning.
 2. Gain experience on deep learning.
 3. Explore the machine learning framework by Google - TensorFlow.